Qualiaheads/blog/_posts/2021-03-18-christof-koch-IIT-video.md

 Are some conscious states inherently more "desirable" than others?

-Why are men repelled by naked men, but women aren't repelled by naked women?
+Why are men repelled by naked men, but women aren't repelled by naked women (in [this work](https://doi.org/10.1073/pnas.0605678103))?
+Is it a societal effect, or biologically hardcoded?